tinacms/tina-graphql-gateway/packages/client/readme.md

 This package provides you with:

 - A `ForestryClient` class (which you can use as a TinaCMS API Plugin), that takes care of all interaction with the GraphQL server.
-- A `useForestryForm` hook, that you can use to hook into the Tina forms that let you edit your content.
+- A `useForm` hook, that you can use to hook into the Tina forms that let you edit your content.

 ```bash
 npm install --save tina-graphql-gateway